thomas-lehmann-private/hyperion-task-processor/docs/requirements/req-providing a docker image task.md

 ### Description

-As a **devop engineer** you should be able to create a docker image by a task.
+As a **devops engineer** you should be able to create a docker image by a task.
 The **Dockerfile** code can be embedded in the document or referencing a valid path and filename.
 The standard parameters are those of a coded task with additional following parameters: